Optus outages and service status in Bacchus Marsh, Victoria

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Optus Issues Reports Near Bacchus Marsh, State of Victoria
+Optus Issues Reports Near Bacchus Marsh, Victoria

 Latest outage, problems and issue reports in Bacchus Marsh and nearby locations: